FintechLabZ/SHRK-RoadMap/White Paper.md

 What we run on
       Fin Tech

-being that $Shrk runs on the backbone of Zilliqa's blockchain and that they utilize shard networks,
+Being that $Shrk runs on the robust backbone of Zilliqa's blockchain and that they utilize shard networks,
 $Shrk is able to process multiple transactions in a decentralized manner without a trusted coordinator through distributed ledger & Its network architecture allows the platform to remain decentralized as it continues to grow and expand with Lowest fees!